DTJF/libpruio/src/doc/_6_messages.md

 required, but the related header pin (CPU ball) isn't in PWM mode. libruio tried to configure the CPU ball, but the call to function PruIo::setPin() failed. -> Check the parameter `Ball`.
-Check if the CPU ball is specified in the libpruio device tree overlay.
+Check if the CPU ball is specified in the \Proj device tree overlay.
 Extend the device tree overlay if you need access to further CPU balls.

 \Item{"PWMSS not enabled"} Setting a PWM output is required, but the